 - Electrodynamic and magnetic effects play no role.
 Electrolytic solutions fulfill those conditions as long as they don't contain magnetic particles. - The diffusion coefficient is a scalar, which means there can not be any crossdiffusion.
-Additionally, the diffusive behavior has been deduced using a formalism
+Additionally, the diffusive behavior has been deduced using a formalism relying on the notion of a local equilibrium.

-Complete in broad strokes the applicability of the electrokinetics model.
-Also mention the difference in temperatures between EK and LB species. relying on the notion of a local equilibrium.
 The resulting diffusion equation, however, is known to be valid also far from equilibrium.